h4pp7/AdventOfCode2020.jl/README.md

 mapping over it with Meta.parse and eval.

 ## Day 19
+**unfinished**
+TODO: complete implementing [CYK algorithm](https://en.wikipedia.org/wiki/CYK_algorithm).
+Eliminating unit rules is missing.

 Solved part 2 by building a regex pattern.
 Just iterated over the rules and replaced numbers by the rule text of the referenced rule until no numbers where left.

+## Day 20
+Solved part 1 bei not building the map and just storing the border tiles.
+Just brute force search for the corner tiles.
+For part 2 find the monsers with a convolve function.